UCRL-ICLR26/ucrl-iclr26.github.io/content/schedule-format.md

 ## Poster Session

 All accepted papers will be presented as a poster at the workshop.
-All posters should be put up in the morning and will remain up during the whole day (i.e., all posters are presented during both poster sessions).
+All posters can be put up in the morning and can remain up during the whole day (i.e., all posters are presented during both poster sessions).